Brett-Tanner/Journal/Sep_22.md

                 - when you're selecting a col_name to display next to your grouped aggregates you wanna select the one you're grouping by

 ## Fri 23rd
+Had to do some paperwork for the new job, cook for my date with Viktoria and go on said date today, so probably won't get much done.
+I'm writing this at 11:11, but I'll make sure to wake up early tomorrow and study hard.

+Yeah JOIN is too complicated for after 11pm, I'll continue tomorrow.

 ### Odin Project - Databases
 - Read "Databases and SQL"
+    - SQL likes lines to end with a ';' and '' over ""
+    - CRUD is Create, Read, Update, Destroy; not sure I've ever actually heard that before
+    - Schema:
+        - The file which stores the layout info for your database
+        - updates whenever you change the structure of your database
+        - possible to
+            - only allow unique names in certain columns
+            - use CREATE INDEX to index a col so you can search it faster later

+## Sat 24th
+### Odin Project - Databases
+#### Statements
+- SELECT:
+    - best practice to specify table name for the col like users.name or users.email
+    - also have SELECT DISTINCT to get a list of all different usernames e.g. SELECT DISTINCT users.name FROM users
+- COMMIT
+- CREATE DATABASE
+- CREATE TABLE:
+- DELETE:
+    - Make sure you use a WHERE clause, or you end up deleting all your users
+    - can chain WHERE clauses with AND/OR/NOT and use the usual comparison operators
+- DROP DATABASE
+- DROP INDEX
+- DROP TABLE:
+- INSERT INTO
+- JOIN:
+    - Used to zip tables together
+    - ON specifies the column to zip on
     -
+- ROLLBACK
+- UPDATE
+    - make sure your WHERE is unique if you only wanna update one thing, or it'll update everything that matches

+#### Clauses
+- AND
+- BETWEEN
+- COUNT
+- DISTINCT
+- IN
+- LIKE
+- OR
+- ORDER BY
+- WHERE

+#### Functions
+- AVG
+- COUNT
+- GROUP BY
+- HAVING
+- MIN
+- MAX
+- SUM

 ### Odin Project - Ruby Foundations